Chapter 17 - Depression of consciousness

 Pupil size and reactivity are mediated through variations in the equilibrium between sympathetic dilation and parasympathetic constriction (see Chapter 4).

-- b.
-If the diencephalon is severely damaged the pupils are constricted due to suppression of the hypothalamic origins of the sympathetic pupillodilator system.
-However, they will still react to light.
+- If the diencephalon is severely damaged the pupils are constricted due to inhibition of the hypothalamic centers that activate sympathetic pupillary dilator function.
+However, these pupils will still react to light.

-- d.
-Damage to the mesencephalon will often damage the oculomotor complex or the third nerve.
-This will cause the pupils to be widely dilated (7-9 mm) because of remaining sympathetic dilator tone and they do not react to light.
+- Damage to the mesencephalon often affects the oculomotor complex or the third nerve.
+This will cause the pupils to be widely dilated (7-9 mm) because of loss of parasympathetic function.
+These pupils do not react to light.

 - There are a couple of special cases.
-If the pons or medulla is selectively involved (with preservation of midbrain function) the pupils will be small and reactive because only the descending sympathetic pathways are damaged (with preserved parasympathetic/oculomotor nerve).
+If the pons or medulla is selectively damaged (with preservation of midbrain function) the pupils will be small and reactive because only the descending sympathetic pathways are damaged (with preserved parasympathetic/oculomotor nerve).
 This is most commonly seen in pontine hemorrhage.
-In these cases, the pupils are frequently 1mm or smaller.
-There remains very little potential for further pupil constriction, and for practical purposes at the bedside, the pupils appear unreactive to light unless a very bright light is used and observations are made with a magnifying glass.
-A similar situation occurs with narcotic overdose, where the pupils may be maximally constricted (pinpoint, 0.5 mm or less) and therefore unreactive to light.
+In these cases, the pupils are frequently 1mm or smaller and, because the pupils are so small, it may be impossible to see that they still react (a bright light and magnifying glass reveals a tiny amount of reaction).
+A similar situation occurs with narcotic overdose, where the pupils may be maximally constricted (pinpoint, 0.5 mm or less) and therefore appear unreactive to light.

-- h.
-Suppression of brain stem function (such as by drugs, toxins or metabolic upsets) can abolish the pupillary light reflex.
-However, this reflex is the most resistant brain stem function when it comes to metabolic encephalopathy.
+- Suppression of brain stem function (such as by drugs, toxins or metabolic upsets) can abolish the pupillary light reflex.
+However, the pupillary light reflex is usually the last brain stem function to be suppressed due to drugs or metabolic insults (encephalopathy).
 It may require a very strong light and a magnifying lens (such as on an otoscope) to see the constriction, however.

 4. Oculomotor-vestibular function (see Chapter 6).

-One of the most important determinations that can be made in the comatose patient.
-This is because the reflexes involved in eye movements to vestibular stimulation traverse most of the core of the brain stem (adjacent to the reticular activating system.
-Additionally, in the patient with an awake and alert cerebral cortex, there are competing reflexes generated by the cerebral cortex that produce a distinctive pattern of eye movements called nystagmus.
+Vestibulo-ocular function is one of the most important evaluations that can be made in the comatose patient.
+This is because the reflexes involved in eye movements to vestibular stimulation traverse most of the core of the brain stem (adjacent to the reticular activating system).
+Additionally, in the patient who is awake and alert, there are competing reflexes generated by the cerebral cortex that produce a distinctive pattern of eye movements called nystagmus.
 This video shows a normal response to infusion of ice water into the left ear canal in an awake and alert subject.
 If this person had an intact brain stem reticular activating system but was in a coma due to suppression of the cerebral cortex, the eyes would have drifted toward the side of the ice water and stayed there for minutes after the infusion, but would not have had the jerks of nystagmus.
-Therefore, this single assessment can determine whether the brain stem reticular formation is intact and how alert the cerebral cortex is.
+Therefore, this single assessment can determine whether the brain stem reticular formation is intact and also how alert the cerebral cortex is.

-- a.
-Diffuse cerebral cortical damage or suppression of cortical function results in loss of the fast component of the vestibulo-ocular reflex.
-The degree of suppression of this fast component is proportional to the degree of suppression/damage.
+- Diffuse suppression or damage of the cerebral cortex results in loss of the fast component of the vestibulo-ocular reflex (i.e., the nystagmus).
+The degree of suppression of this fast component is proportional to the degree of loss of cortical function.
 Tonic conjugate horizontal deviation of the eyes during caloric or oculocepahlic testing indicates preserved brain stem reflex activity (and, by extension, intact reticular activating system) with loss of cortical input.

 5. Motor function (see Chapter 8).

 - In a comatose patient in whom the diencephalon is being damaged or suppressed, noxious stimulation will produce decorticate posturing (also see fig. 10-1).
-Decorticate posturing includes flexion of the arm, wrist and fingers, with extension of the lower limbs.
-This posturing may be asymetrical initially (appearing first on the more damaged side).
+Decorticate posturing includes stereotyped flexion of the arm, wrist and fingers, with extension of the lower limbs.
+This posturing may be asymmetrical initially (appearing first on the side with greater damage).

-- c.
-With damage to the mesencephalon or upper pons, decerebrate posturing begins to appear following noxious stimulation.
-This consists of extension and internal rotation of the arms and legs (see Figure 8-1).
+- If the process progresses to affect the mesencephalon or upper pons, decerebrate posturing begins to appear following noxious stimulation.
+This consists of extension and internal rotation of the arms and legs (see see fig. 10-1).

-- d.
-Damage to the lower pons and medulla eliminates the response to noxious stimuli.
-Acute cross-sectional loss of the lower pons almost invariably results in flaccid quadriplegia.
-The flaccid state, as noted in Chapter 8, is considered a diaschisis or shock phenomenon and is seen to a greater extent and lasts longer the farther down the neuraxis that the acute damage occurs.
+- If the damage also involves the lower pons and medulla, the response to noxious stimuli is usually eliminated.
+Acute lesions of this region almost invariably results in flaccid quadriplegia.
+This loss of function is seen to a greater extent and lasts longer the farther down the neuraxis that the acute damage occurs.
 Later on (if the patient survives such an acute lesion) spastic tendon reflexes may appear, along with primitive spinal withdrawal reflexes (such as the Babinski response).

 Expanding masses are a model for discussion of the effects of damage to the various levels of the nervous system.
-Masses include tumors, abscesses or hemorrhage but also can include edema, whatever the initial cause of the injury.
-Expanding masses result in rostral-caudal deterioration of neural function which can be observed in patients in whom the process cannot be stopped.
-In this model, cortical function is affected first (usually with some lateralizing signs), followed by dysfunction of the diencephalon, then midbrain (often due to herniation of the uncus of the medial temporal lobe, called uncal herniation or transtentorial herniation.
+Masses can include tumors, abscesses or hemorrhage but also can include edema.
+Expanding masses result in a somewhat predictable rostral-caudal deterioration of neural function which is likely to be fatal unless the process can be stopped.
+In these patients, cortical function is affected first (usually with some lateralizing signs), followed by dysfunction of the diencephalon, then midbrain.
+This is often accompanied by herniation of the uncus of the medial temporal lobe, called uncal herniation or transtentorial herniation.
 Later the pons and medulla are likely to be affected.
 Figure 17-2 depicts an expanding right intracerebral hemorrhage and its effect on the rostral brain stem.
 The sequential effects of such a lesion on functions in the 5 categories (consciousness, respirations, pupils, oculomotor/vestibular function and motor response) are listed in Table 17-3.

-It is a useful didactic exercise to understand these levels of function.
-However, for practical purposes, the determination of progressive levels of rostrocaudal deterioration has prognostic but little therapeutic value when the process has extended beyond the midbrain.
-When loss of midbrain function is complete in acute deterioration, secondary hemorrhages (Duret hemorrhages) develop into the midbrain and pontine tegmentum in most patients, signaling the permanent cessation of reticular activating system function (i.e., irreversible coma).
-These hemorrhages are presumed to occur secondary to traction and tearing of the paramedian vessels penetrating from the major basal arteries (basilar and posterior cerebral arteries).
-Therefore it is extremely important to recognize rostrocaudal deterioration early in order to institute therapy to prevent progression.
+It is a useful exercise to understand these levels of function.
+However, for practical purposes, the determination of progressive levels of rostrocaudal deterioration has prognostic but little therapeutic value once the process has extended beyond the midbrain.
+In acute compressive injuries, severe loss of midbrain function is often accompanied by secondary hemorrhages (Duret hemorrhages) in the core of the midbrain and pons.
+This is associated with permanent cessation of reticular activating system function (i.e., irreversible coma).
+These hemorrhages are presumed to occur due to tearing of the tiny penetrating blood vessels.
+Because of the irreversibility of the condition once it has progressed, it is extremely important to recognize rostrocaudal deterioration and institute therapy early in order to prevent progression.

 Dementia vs. encephalopathy

 We have already discussed dementia (Chapter 2 and Chapter 16), which results from bilateral degeneration of the cerebral hemispheres.
-Of course, this causes varying degrees of loss of cognitive and emotional function.
-However, if this is very severe, there may be so much loss of cortical function as to produce depressed consciousness.
+Of course, dementia causes varying degrees of loss of cognitive and emotional function.
+However, if dementia is very severe, there may be so much loss of cortical function as to produce depressed consciousness.
 However, more often, depressed consciousness in a patient with dementia is due to the presence of one or more metabolic dysfunctions.
 Patients with dementia are very susceptible to conditions (and drugs) that depress remaining cortical function.
 Conditions that usually don’t result in major change in consciousness in healthy individuals (such as mild to moderate infections, renal insufficiency, simple dehydration or malnutrition, or mild sedative drugs), may result in coma in a patient with dementia (such as Alzheimer’s disease).

 - Plum, F., Posner, J.B.: Diagnosis of Stupor and Coma, ed.
 3. Philadelphia, F.A.
 Davis Co., 1980.